jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ##### 5.5 Vault Registration

-Registering a vault is a premissionless operation, the reason is the admin has already gave premission to the vault to be part of the NCN in the vault registerition step earlier, so this step is just to register the vault in the NCN program.
+Registering a vault is a permissionless operation, the reason is the admin has already gave permission to the vault to be part of the NCN in the vault registration step earlier, so this step is just to register the vault in the NCN program.

 ```rust
         // Register all the vaults in the ncn program